What is First-Party Data? How Can Marketers Use It?

 In the wake of data privacy laws and device settings, marketers are learning the importance of first-party data.
-It can be incredibly valuable when used properly.
-But many marketers do not have a cohesive strategy for collecting, organizing, and activating such a useful resource.
+It can be incredibly valuable when used properly, but many marketers do not have a cohesive strategy for collecting, organizing, and activating such a useful resource.
 What is first-party data?
 How do you use it?
 Let’s dive in.

 What is First-Party Data?